crnicholson/cdr-scraper/README.md

-# CDR Wescraper
+# CDR (Carbon Dioxide Removal) Webscraper

-This webscraper automatically scrapes the web for carbon dioxide removal papers, checks their SJR quintile (the rating of the journal) and then automatically downloads them.
+This webscraper automatically scrapes the web for CDR papers, checks their SJR quintile (the rating of the journal) and then automatically downloads them.

 # Quickstart